oracle/odpi/doc/src/installation.rst

 ===============

 To run ODPI-C applications on other platforms (such as Solaris and AIX), follow the same general directions as for Linux Instant Client zip files or Local Database.
+Add the Oracle libraries to the appropriate library path variable, such as ``LD_LIBRARY_PATH`` on Solaris, or ``LIBPATH`` on AIX.